-Hazard Type Number of Occurrences Between 1950 and 2022 Percent Chance of Occurring in Any Given Year Earthquake 19 27.77 Sources: FEMA 2022, USGS 202 FEMA 2022, USGS 2022, NYS HMP 2019, Warren County HMP 2017, Note: Disaster occurrences include federally declared disasters since the 1950 Federal Disaster Relief Act, and selected drought events since 1968.
+Hazard Type Number of Occurrences Between 1950 and 2022 Percent Chance of Occurring in Any Given Year Earthquake 19 27.77 Sources: FEMA 2022, USGS 202 FEMA 2022, USGS 2022, NYS HMP 2019, Warren County HMP 2017, Note: Disaster occurrences ir and selected drought e between 1954 and 1996 occurrences is underes Disaster occurrences include federally declared disasters since the 1950 Federal Disaster Relief Act, and selected drought events since 1968.
 Due to limitations in data, not all earthquake events occurring between 1954 and 1996 are accounted for in the tally of occurrences.
-As a result, the number of hazard occurrences is underestimated
+As a result, the number of hazard